wpswings/woo-gift-cards-lite/readme.txt

 Ultimate Gift Cards for WooCommerce provides you two different methods - Email and Downloadable, to deliver gift cards.
 You can select either as per your convenience.
 If you select the email method, the customer will need to enter the email of the recipient while buying the gift card.
 The card will be sent to the recipient’s email.
 Or you can choose the downloadable feature.
 In the downloadable delivery method gift card, an email will be sent to the buyer.

 **2)** **Offering in Your Local Currency**
-Compatible with Price Based on Country for WooCommerce plugin, which enables customers to place an order in their currency.
+Compatible with Price Based on Country for WooCommerce in Gift certificate plugin, enables customers to place an order in their currency.
 This eliminates the hesitation customers face while purchasing a product in a different currency.

 **3)** **WPML Multilingual Support**
-The plugin has WPML support, which means it can work in your local language.
+The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
 Furthermore, you can also use the Loco Translate plugin to translate the strings into another language.

 **4)** **Four Different Pricing Types**
-The WooCommerce Gift cards plugin offers 4 types of pricing options that are:
+The WooCommerce Gift cards plugin lets you create gift cards with four different pricing options that are:

 *  **Default Price:** Fixed-price
 *  **Price Range:** Any price within a set range